Please ensure Javascript is enabled for purposes of website accessibility

 But neither company is without its flaws.

-Apple has become something of a one-trick pony under Tim Cook, churning out a seemingly endless line of iPhones but failing to innovate the way it did under the late Steve Jobs.
+Apple has become something of a one-trick pony, churning out a seemingly endless line of iPhones but failing to innovate the way it did under the late Steve Jobs.
 And while it may be fiscally prudent not to spend money hand over fist on the newest AI models (the way some of its peers are), it also leaves the company without the attention-grabbing headlines that the other Mag.
 7 companies are generating.

 The problems with Amazon, meanwhile, have more to do with the stock itself—namely, its performance.
-AMZN has been the worst-performing Magnificent 7 stock in the last year and over the last five.
-In fact, it’s the only Mag.
-7 stock that hasn’t doubled in the last five years.
+AMZN has been firmly in the middle of the pack of the Mag.
+7 so far in 2026 (up only 4.4%) and is the worst Mag.
+7 stock over the last five years (up just 41%).

 So let’s take a closer look at AAPL and AMZN, broken into a few key numbers: